 - What's a healthy weight for me to aim for?

 - What are some healthy ways to lose weight and keep it off?

 - How much physical activity do I need to help prevent or delay type 2 diabetes?

 - What changes can I make to my diet to help prevent or delay type 2 diabetes?

 - Do my blood pressure numbers and cholesterol levels increase my risk for type 2 diabetes?

 - Can you give me some information about preventing type 2 diabetes to take home with me?

-- Can you refer me to a diabetes prevention program nearby?
+- Can you refer me to a diabetes prevention program nearby or online?

-This content on preventing diabetes was adapted from materials from the National Diabetes Education Program and the National Institute of Diabetes and Digestive and Kidney Diseases.
+This content on preventing diabetes was adapted from materials from the Centers for Disease Control and Prevention, the National Diabetes Prevention Program, and the National Institute of Diabetes and Digestive and Kidney Diseases.